z-aqib/business-intelligence/marked_in_class_activities/README.md

 ## Activity 05 - Empathy Map
 In this activity paired with Zuha and Zainab, they had to fill an empathy map by discussing any problem they were facing with their peer.

+## Activity 06 - Tableau
+In this Tableau activity, Zuha Aqib and Kisa Fatima explored a new business problem using their Assignment 01 dataset by analyzing how discounts, product importance, shipment modes, and customer behavior interact.
+The story revealed that low and medium importance products dominate sales and are mostly shipped via the "Ship" mode, which also has the highest on-time delivery rate.
+It was found that cheaper products receive higher percentage discounts, while expensive ones get less.
+Most customers had already made 2–3 purchases, showing good retention.
+Overall, the Tableau visuals helped uncover key patterns in discount strategy, shipping efficiency, and customer loyalty.